vendia/examples/features/share/graphql/README.md

 ### Enforce Data Types

 The GraphQL specification defines a [type system](https://spec.graphql.org/October2021/#sec-Type-System).
-Per the specification, the type system is used to determine if a requested operation is valid, to guarantee the type of response results, and describes the input types of variables to determine if values provided at request time are valid.
-Types ensure application developers understand the data with which they are working.
+Types ensure application data complies with the required data formats.
+Per the specification, the type system is used to determine if a requested operation is valid, guarantee the type of response results, and describes the input types of variables to determine if values provided at request time are valid.

 # Working with GraphQL APIs